 Let's say you plan to repurpose a set of laptops that were previously only used in the office, but will shortly be the property of a new, more mobile team.
 If it's not mandated in the security policy that they use strong authentication and encryption, there's an increased risk that the loss or theft of one of those devices might lead to a severe data breach.

-More generally, any time you issue hardware to an employee, you should endeavor to ensure they’re familiar with the security controls you use and the standard of behavior you expect.
+More generally, any time you issue hardware to an employee, you should endeavour to ensure they're familiar with the security controls you use and the standard of behaviour you expect.

 Is it necessary to delete files within the device lifecycle?